When Pattern-by-Pattern Works: Theoretical and Empirical Insights for Logistic Models with Missing Values: Simulations

 \Cref{fig:SimC_ALL} displays the results for non-linear features with MCAR missingness.
 We see that all MICE variants have similar performances in classification.
 Adding $Y$ to MICE imputation improves probability estimation.
 While no method approximates the Bayes probabilities, multiple imputations \texttt{MICE.RF} approach the Bayes risk in classification and perform the best in probability estimation.
 The other methods (\texttt{MICE}, \texttt{SAEM}, \texttt{PbP}) suffer from the non-linearity of the features, since conditional expectations of missing input given observed inputs are not linear anymore.
 Regarding calibration and parameter inference, we obtain similar results as for Gaussian features, with the exception that \texttt{Mean.IMP.M} is here miscalibrated.

-\Cref{fig:SimC_MAE_patterns} displays the probability estimation performance of selected methods when the prediction set has the 5 possible missingness mask with a single value missing.
+\Cref{fig:SimC_MAE_patterns} displays the probability estimation performance when the prediction set has the 5 possible missingness mask with a single value missing.
 This figure reveals that for Gaussian missing features, one retrieves the same results as in the fully Gaussian simulation (\Cref{sec:results_MCAR_gaussian}).
 This is anticipated as conditional distribution of the missing data given the observed part is normal, in line with the assumptions of \texttt{SAEM} and \Cref{th:approx_logistic}.
-However, performance dropped for all methods when non-linear features are missing, especially those corresponding to non-monotonic transformations.
+However, performance dropped for all methods when non-linear features are missing, especially for non-monotonic transformations.